appbaseio/reactive-manual/content/docs/range-components/SingleDropdownRange.md

 - **defaultSelected** `String` [optional]
     pre-select a label from the `data` array.
 - **placeholder** `String` [optional]
     set the placeholder to show for the dropdown UI, useful when no option is `defaultSelected`.
-The default placeholder value is set to "Select...".
+The default placeholder value is set to "Select a value".
 - **showFilter** `Boolean` [optional]
     show as filter when a value is selected in a global selected filters view.
 Defaults to `true`.
 - **filterLabel** `String` [optional]